The unlikely crime-fighter cracking decades-old murders? A genealogist.

 But the screenings only allowed users to see slivers of their paternal and maternal lines until 2009, when 23andMe introduced an autosomal DNA test that allowed users to find relatives throughout a family tree.

 Moore said she saw the potential and dropped her entertainment career.
-She tested 40 of her own family members and began blogging on what she was finding.
+She tested 40 relatives and began blogging on what she was finding.
 She had no science degree but said she was getting readers from Harvard, Stanford and other universities.

 She and others had started out simply trying to find distant ancestors with genetic genealogy, but she was soon receiving requests from adoptees: Could you help me find my biological parents?